idaman-id/goseidon/README.md

 # go-Seidon
 Considered as one of the king of the storage.
-With help of the others king around the ocean, He is manage file for your application which spread around the internet.
+With help of the others king around the ocean, He is manage your application files spread around the internet.

 ![go-Seidon logo][goseidon-logo]